 On my visit to Bucharest, I underwent my premiere of a composition by Shostakovich.
 Prompted by the concert, I described the music as beautiful and technically challenging, but I did not expect it to have a "Pulp Fiction" effect.
-At first, the irony, the magnification, the more profound thought did not get through to me.
-But fortunately, that would happen later, when I realized that his fifth symphony was like a warning for dark times, a crisis that would swarm worldwide with great fury.
-Which came true sometime later; he composed this work shortly before the Second World War broke out.
+At first, the irony, the magnification, and the more profound thought did not get through to me.
+But fortunately, that would happen later when I realized that his fifth symphony was like a warning for dark times, a crisis that would swarm worldwide with great fury.
+This came true sometime later; he composed this work shortly before the Second World War broke out.

 How did Shostakovich survive?

-Born in St. Petersburg in 1925 and a child prodigy, just four years after starting to play the piano, Shostakovich entered the conservatory, only 13 years old; at 19, he composed his first symphony while playing in vaudeville theatres to support his family.
+Born in St. Petersburg in 1925 and a child prodigy, just four years after starting to play the piano, Shostakovich entered the conservatory at only 13 years old; at 19, he composed his first symphony while playing in vaudeville theatres to support his family.
 This opus was also his graduation project at the conservatory and received great acclaim.

 His fifth symphony is best known.
 Nevertheless, I am lucky to have an extraordinary recording of the Acousence Living Concert Series on vinyl of his fifteenth.
 This symphony is in one word: magnificent!
 It includes quotations from Rossini and Wagner and references to others such as Strauss and unintentionally provides an overview of Western compositions.
 It offers a melange of colors and scents belonging to the European palette.
 It presents well-known themes, takes you from anger to joy to other emotions, and sounds like an observation of the diversity that Europe may cherish as its strength.
 This Shostakovich is at his best, where tradition meets modernity.